m1guelpf/swift-openai-responses/README.md

 )
 ```

-For more advanced use cases, you can customize the `URLRequest` used to connect to the API:
+For more advanced use cases like connecting to a custom server, you can customize the `URLRequest` used to connect to the API:

 ``` swift
 let urlRequest = URLRequest(url: MY_CUSTOM_ENDPOINT)